stephenconnolly1/jetbrains-licence-server-docker/README.md

 Similarly if you need to configure the server to negotiate a proxy, you will need to includes the configuration commands into the ENTRYPOINT

+There is an automated build for this repository in [DockerHub](https://cloud.docker.com/app/stephenconnolly/repository/docker/stephenconnolly/jetbrains-licence-server-docker)

 ## Build

 ```